Most businesses have multiple target audiences. Chances are, you’re targeting at least two to three niches at any given time.

 How to Use LinkedIn Showcase Pages

-Let’s look at four ways to use showcase pages to their maximum potential.
+Let’s look at four ways to use Showcase Pages to their maximum potential.

-Engage horizontal products with a vertical market – Take data analytics tool, for example; a product that is used by virtually every industry.
+Engage horizontal products with a vertical market – Take data analytics tool, for example; a product used by virtually every industry.
 By launching different showcase pages, you could target various industries and highlight the importance of this tool for their niche.